HaiNick/deq/README.md

 **Yes, it runs as root.
 Here's why that's okay.**

 The security model is "trusted tool on a trusted network."
 DeQ assumes you're behind a VPN (Tailscale, WireGuard).
-The code is auditable - all 300KB of it.
-A technically competent user can read exactly what DeQ does in an afternoon.
+The code is auditable - just Python stdlib with no external dependencies.
+A technically competent user can read exactly what DeQ does.
 Compare that to trusting a 200MB Docker image with layers of abstraction you'll never inspect.

 - Never expose DeQ to the public internet
 - Use Tailscale, WireGuard, or another VPN for remote access